csci566-spring2022/csci566-assignment1/README.md

 Try installing the `zip` package through `cygwin`.

 - **How can I update my submission before the deadline?**\
 You can submit your solution up to 10 times **before the deadline** without penalty.
 You do not need to remove any submitted files but can simply make another submission, we will only grade your latest submission.
 If you make a submission **after the deadline** we will still grade your latest submission, but deduct late days accordingly.
+As stated in the syllabus, you have 5 late days for the semester across **all** assignments.

 - **General debugging tips**
 1. Make sure your implementations matches the specified model layers perfectly.